Grand prix cycliste de Montréal

 The race is reserved for riders in the “Men Élite” category.

-The Grand Prix Cyclistes are broadcasted in more than 75 countries.
+The Grand Prix Cyclistes are broadcasted in more than 130 countries around the world.